 I offer a broad range of workshops and courses.

-I specialize in identifying urgent social issues that I integrate into workshops and college courses.
+I specialize in identifying urgent social issues that I integrate into longterm and short-term learning experiences at all levels.

 Sehba Sarwar with students at Baker-Ripley Community Center (Houston); photo: Michelle Garcia

 As a writer, educator, and artist, I am committed to global consciousness and social justice.
-Over the past three decades, I have designed a diverse range of adult and youth writing and multidisciplinary workshops.
-My training and experience in arts leadership, communities, and classrooms places me in a unique position to integrate cultural knowledge into courses and workshops that I design for universities, schools, and non-profit organizations.
+Over the past three decades, I have designed adult and youth writing and multidisciplinary workshops.
+My training and experience in arts leadership, communities, and classrooms places me in a unique position to integrate cultural knowledge into courses and workshops that I offer universities, high schools, and non-profit organizations.

 Because of my multifaceted experiences as artist and organizer alongside my long-term history designing workshops, I have the knowledge and background to create a workshop that meets your needs.